MherMnatsakanyan03/tsunami_lab/docs/user-doc/source/overview.rst

    #. possible inputs for :code:`STATE_BOTTOM` are "open" or "closed"
    #. input for :code:`STAION` is the path, where you want the station-data to be saved to
    #. input for :code:`RESOLUTION` is a number by which the size of all arrays will be divided by to save some space while writing
+   #. input for :code:`OPENCL` are 1 or 0.
+If 1, the program will use OpenCL to calculate the simulation.
+If 0, the program will use the CPU to calculate the simulation.
+Depending on if your system supports OpenCL, you might need to install the OpenCL-drivers for your system.
+If your system does not support OpenCL on the GPU, you can install pocl (Portable Computing Language) to use OpenCL on the CPU.
+To install pocl, you can use :code:`sudo apt-get install pocl-opencl-icd` and :code:`sudo apt-get install pocl-opencl-dev`
    #.
 When checkpointing, you need to change the `checkpoint_timer`-variable inside :code:`main.cpp`, depending on when you need to set a checkpoint.
 If a checkpoint-file exists (a not-empty "checkpoints"-folder), the system will automatically try to continue from that checkpoint.